Kala Bazar: Plot

 Smitten with Alka, Raghuveer starts to follow her.
 So, when Nand gets a scholarship and travels overseas, Alka's parents decide to take her to Ooty to take her mind off Nand.
 Raghuveer sees this as a perfect opportunity and gets on the same cabin as her family and attempts to woo Alka on their trip to Ooty, but in vain.
 He sings "Apni To Har Aah Ek Toofan Hai", trying to flirt with Alka, while the song itself was veiled as a prayer.
 He also helps to cure Alka's father's back pain with a massage and soon, he becomes friends with the family.
 Though he is unable to win Alka, his feelings towards her makes him a changed man and he gives up the path of black marketing.

 All that taken care of, he sets out to romance Alka, but she resists and turns away his love when she lies that she is engaged to Nand.
 Heartbroken, Raghuveer returns to Bombay to continue his business, but his love for Alka has changed him.
 When he left Alka in Ooty, he promised that he would never do anything bad.
 Raghuveer tries to convince his partners to stop black marketing and get an honest job, but they all eventually go back to their bad deeds.
 Raghuveer continues to try and earn an honest living and to his surprise, he meets Alka one day in Bombay.
 Alka, meanwhile, also falls for Raghuveer, but hesitates to tell him.
 Finally, she writes a letter to Nand, telling him to forget her, because she loves Raghuveer.
 The latter is delighted and Alka tells him to come in the evening to talk to her parents.
 However, everything goes awry when she learns that Nand has returned.
 When Nand comes to her house, the two of them argue, but finally both concede that their "love" was just childishness.
 Now free to profess her love for Raghuveer, Alka goes to his house, only to learn that he has been arrested for black marketing.
-The movie takes a turn and the court case is with Advocate Desai (Chetan Anand).
+The movie takes a turn and the court case is with Advocate Desai.
 The court room drama is really engaging as it shows how the black marketers changed the kala bazaar to Safed Bazar and all the people working for Raghuveer, give their opinion which is his positive side.
-The movie ends with the classic timeless track "Rimjhim Ke Tarane Leke Aayi Barsaat" with Dev Anand and Waheeda Rehman walking in the rain under a single umbrella.
+The movie ends with Dev Anand and Waheeda Rehman walking in the rain under a single umbrella.